Aloxaf/silicon/README.md

 ## Adding new syntaxes / themes

-Silicon reads syntax-definition and theme cache from bat's cache directory.
+Silicon reads syntax-definition and theme cache from user's cache directory.

-You can find the steps to add new syntaxes / themes for bat here: [sharkdp/bat#adding-new-syntaxes--language-definitions](https://github.com/sharkdp/bat#adding-new-syntaxes--language-definitions).
+The steps to add new syntaxes / themes is as same as bat: [sharkdp/bat#adding-new-syntaxes--language-definitions](https://github.com/sharkdp/bat#adding-new-syntaxes--language-definitions).
+Just replace `bat cache --build` to `silicon --build-cache`.

 ## Configuration file